olpeh/olpeh.github.io/_posts/2019-02-08-runtime-type-checking-in-ts.md

 ### Missing Pieces

-So, now the only missing peace is pattern matching.
+So, now the only missing piece is pattern matching.
 I mean, it would be nice to have something like this in TS:

 ```ts